j-soto35/maps/README.md

 # Description:
  This project is a recreation of the google maps application.
 It utilizes MapBox APIs to center on your current location, as well as to generate GPS directions from a starting location to a destination.
 These directions can be for cars, walking or biking.
-Additionally, it includes controls map zoom and orientation.
+Additionally, it includes controls for map zoom and orientation.

  # How to run:
  1. Clone repo onto your local machine